 According to lrt.lt findings, 5 to 7 parties are in favour of same-sex family relationship recognition, namely Liberty Party, Liberal Movement, Social Democrats, Lithuanian Green Party (not to be confused with Lithuanian Peasants and Greens), Party „Freedom and Justice“, Lithuanian List, possibly Labour Party and Social Democrat and Labour Party.

-30 of 47 Council of Europe (CoE) or European Union Member States already have some form of same-sex family rights recognition, constituting a degree of European consensus regarding same-sex partnerships.
+30 of 47 Council of Europe (CoE) Member States already have some form of same-sex family rights recognition, constituting a degree of European consensus regarding same-sex partnerships.